A Guide to Psychology and its Practice

 and Answers

 Well, you do give me a good clue about the source of the problem.
-Your eagerness to accept painful feedback from me suggests that the lies you have told in therapy are really (i.e., unconsciously) a desire to be found out and punished.
+Your eagerness to accept painful feedback from me suggests that the lies you have told in psychotherapy are really (i.e., unconsciously) a desire to be found out and punished.
 It may sound odd, but this means that you tell the lies hoping that you will be caught in them.
 And woe to the psychotherapist who fails to be smarter than you.

 What, then, can you do about all this?
 The only recourse is to get into psychotherapy again.
-But this time, now that you have let the secret out of the bag with me, you will have to begin the treatment by admitting right up front that you tend to lie in therapy for reasons unknown to you and that you want treatment to address your need to tell lies.
+But this time, now that you have let the secret out of the bag with me, you will have to begin the treatment by admitting right up front that you tend to lie in psychotherapy for reasons unknown to you and that you want treatment to remedy your need to tell lies.
 If your psychotherapist is competent, and smarter than you, you might actually get some real help.

 Back to the list of questions